michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 |Fault     | Potentially recoverable error |Sync          | Might return to current instruction|
 |Abort     | Nonrecoverable error          |Sync          |Never returns|

+#### Asynchronous Exceptions (Interrupts)

+Caused by events external to the processor
+Indicated by setting the processor’s interrupt pin Handler returns to “next” instruction

+Examples:
+- Timer interrupt：
+  比如 51MCU and stm32 中的定时时钟
+Every few ms, an external timer chip triggers an interrupt Used by the kernel to take back control from user programs

+- I/O interrupt from external device：
+    Hitting Ctrl-C at the keyboard
+    Arrival of a packet from a network
+    Arrival of data from a disk

+#### Synchronous Exceptions

+Caused by events that occur as a result of executing an instruction:

+- Traps
+Intentional
+Examples: system calls, breakpoint traps, special instructions Returns control to “next” instruction

+- Faults
+Unintentional but possibly recoverable
+Examples: page faults (recoverable), protection faults (unrecoverable), floating point exceptions Either re-executes faulting (“current”) instruction or aborts

+- Aborts
+Unintentional and unrecoverable
+Examples: illegal instruction, parity error, machine check Aborts current program

 #### Traps and System Calls

 The most important use of traps is to provide a procedure-like interface between user programs and the kernel, known as a system call.